alexteghipco/MetaAnalysisResources/GettingStartedWithNeurosynth.md

 	>> [IDX, C] = kmeans(studyFq, 2)

-By the way, if you're annoyed by having to copy in the pmids from python/bash into matlab, a more elegant solution might be to save the pmids for each phrase you're interested in analyzing into a text file that you can reference later or load in automatically from matlab.
-This code would do that for you:
+By the way, if you're annoyed by having to reference pmids for different terms, you could pre-generate them for reference later.
+To do this in matlab you can just make an array of strings to loop over in the code where we reference "semantic".
+In python, you might do the following and save out some text files for reading later:

 	> for keyterm in your_list: # make sure you put all the phrases you want to loop through into your_list.
 To extract all features from neurosynth, you can use: dataset.get_feature_names()
 	>     print(keyterm)